parrt/msds692/hw/tfidf.md

 ## Goal

 The goal of this homework is to learn a core technique used in text analysis called *TFIDF* or *term frequency, inverse document frequency*.
-We will use what is called a *bag-of-words* representation where the order of words in a document don't matter--we care only about the words and how often they are present.
+We will use what is called a *bag-of-words* representation where the order of words in a document don't matter--we care only about the words and how often they occur.
 A word's TFIDF value is often used as a feature for document clustering or classification.
-We will use it simply as a summarization tool for document.
 The more a term helps to distinguish its enclosing document from other documents, the higher its TFIDF score.
+As such, words with high TFIDF scores are often very good summarizing keywords for document.

 As a practical matter, you will learn how to process some real XML files (Reuters articles) in Python.

-You will work in git repo *userid*-tfidf.
+You will work in git repo `tfidf-`*userid*.

 ## Description

 ### Reading in Reuters' XML

 As a first step, let's grab text from a Reuters article in XML format.
-Download the 3.8M compressed reuters corpus (44M uncompressed, 9164 files) from the files area of Canvas for this class.
-This data should not be made public so just uncompress on your disk but please don't post the articles anywhere.
-The articles look like this fictitious file contents:
+Download the `reuters-vol1-disk1-subset.zip` 12.8M compressed Reuters corpus (44M uncompressed, 9165 files) from the files area of Canvas for this class.
+This data should not be made public so please don't post the articles anywhere.
+You can uncompress it to look at the files but we will process the zip file directly.
+The articles (text files) in the zip file look like this fictitious file's contents:

 ```xml
 <?xml version="1.0" encoding="iso-8859-1" ?>